The Best Cruise for Every Month of the Year

 WHEN you plan to hit the high seas plays a major role in WHERE you go.
 To help you pick the perfect voyage, we're breaking down the best cruise for every month.

 New year, new you.
 Going away doesn’t mean casting aside your resolutions.
 Stick to your goals on the Seabourn Sojourn.
 (Might we suggest the 14-day passage to Seychelles, Phuket, Sri Lanka, and the Maldives?)
 A holistic health program in partnership with Dr. Andrew Weil gives guests access to expanded spa facilities, pampering treatments, Pilates, yoga, meditation, and a state-of-the-art gym.
 No wonder it’s such a hit with wellness enthusiasts!
-Find out the best cruise based on your travel personality.

 Come February, ice, snow, and freezing temps and can have you feeling the winter blues.
 Luckily, warm weather and sunshine await in the Caribbean.
 For a family-friendly vacation, Rob Clabbers, president of Q Cruise + Travel, a Virtuoso Agency, recommends Royal Caribbean’s new Symphony of The Seas, the world’s largest ship.
 “Two three-story twisting and turning water slides will certainly appeal to kids of all ages!”

 The end of summer in the Southern Hemisphere is perfect for a trip to Australia and New Zealand.
 The climate is comfortable and the scenery spectacular.
 The 600-passenger Seabourn Encore has a 16-day itinerary with shore excursions to UNESCO World Heritage Sites and optional ventures like exploring Fiordland National Park via kayak.
 Bonus: It docks in the iconic Sydney Harbour.
-Here are 13 things experts wish you knew about booking a cruise.

 Cherry blossoms, seasonal festivals, and mild temperatures make April a lovely month to visit Japan.
 Princess Cruises boasts an array of getaways that immerse travelers in local culture and provide a front-row seat to the beautiful blooms.
 In addition to docking at dazzling destinations, guests can expect authentic onboard experiences such as freshly prepared sashimi and Eastern-inspired spa services.
-Don’t miss these under-the-radar spots you can only see in Japan.

 The Galapagos Islands, a volcanic archipelago off the coast of Ecuador, is a renowned for its wildlife viewing.
 “Although you can visit this natural paradise year-round, June is ideal because it’s the beginning of the dry season, which tends to be less busy,” says Clabbers.
 Celebrity Cruises boasts 15 adventurous expeditions to this bucket list-worthy locale on three ships, with the all-suite Celebrity Flora joining the fleet in late May 2019.
 While on your summer sea voyage, make sure to avoid these rude cruise mistakes.